 We can all use more veggies in our diet.
 Our Frog Family favorites include the Hummus Trio and Outback Vegetable Skewers at Bengal BBQ.
 The skewers are vegan but cooked on a shared grill.
 The hummus trio has crisp veggies and fresh hummus.
 You can also pick up the hummus trio at Tropical Imports, the produce stand next-door.
 Throughout Disneyland and Disney California Adventure, the produce stands have fresh fruit, vegetables, Hippeas and many other snacks.

 You can find more plant-based meals and treats in Star Wars: Galaxy’s Edge.
-It seems if the plant-based meals with the green leaf in the app landed in Batuu first before spreading across the resort.
+It seems as if the plant-based meals with the green leaf in the app landed in Batuu first before spreading across the resort.
 The plant-based meals contain no animal meat, dairy, eggs or honey.
 Here are the choices:

-- Felucian Kefta and Hummus Garden Spread with meatless meatballs, herb hummus, tomato-cucumber relish and pita.
+- Felucian Kefta and Hummus Garden Spread with meatless meatballs, herb hummus, tomato-cucumber relish and pita

 - Takodana Veggie Dippers (raw veggies with black bean hummus and edible soil with nuts)

-- Garden Patty Bun* the bun has dairy, so order without a bun to veganize it and get extra veggies
+- Ithorian Garden Patty Bun* the bun has dairy, so order without a bun to veganize it and get extra veggies

 - Ronto-less Garden Wrap